Timeline: October-December 2021

 We started with identifying the possible circumstances and desires of our audience, gamers who want to become more connected with other gamers and find fun and safe online experiences.
 We looked at potential elements our startup will need in social, economic, and technological aspects.

-The three personas we wanted to focus on were casual, minority, and professional gamers.
+Based on our research on gamer communities, the three personas we wanted to focus on were casual, minority, and professional gamers.
 We wanted to reach a variety of audiences who want to play video games for fun but may also want to build and play against strong teams.

 On the UCSD campus, the Design and Innovation Building had just opened.
 Our class was invited to display our startup projects at one of the opening week events, which was a perfect opportunity for us to get live feedback on our idea and prototype.
 We created a poster explaining the features and goals of our startup and used Figma’s prototyping feature to test it on people stopped at our poster.

 Testers suggested that the main possible reason behind toxicity in gaming could be because of anonymity.
 Thus, a way to fix it could be a way to verify a user's identity, like registering a phone number per account.
 Second, people suggested that the application can make it easier for gamers to find similar games with their teammates.
 Third, they reinforced the idea that there will need to be a good review system in place to weed out the players with problematic behaviors.
 And lastly, in order to establish a connection between previous matchups, we could incorporate a history log that keeps track of past matchups as to help those connect better with teams that they have already played with.
+Next steps of the project would include addressing all of these suggestions and feedback, to ensure that the application is well-rounded and successfully connects gamers of all backgrounds, interests, and experience levels.

 This startup class was really unique to my past projects.
 I learned a lot about startups and the design process while working with my teammates and the professor.
-I will use the skills I’ve gained through this project to help push me towards my entrepreneurial goals.
+I will use the skills I’ve gained through this project to help push me towards my research, design, and entrepreneurial goals.
 Thanks for reading!